lindsdeck/cst339/milestones/milestone2/dedeck/Mileston6.md

     - adding new items to database
     - Editing current inventory
     - Delete inventory
+- High level security in place
+    - users must be authenticated to view products and edit them

 ## User Interface Flow Diagram
 User will first see the home page with a toggle between login and registration.
 If the user successfully logs in, they will see the product page.
 If the login is unsuccessful, they will  be prompted to tr yagain.
 If the users attempts to register unsuccessfully, they will be prompted to try agian.
 If they are successful, they will be prompted to login.
 The user registration information will also be saved within the database.